Abbey Murphy

-Abbey Murphy (born April 14, 2002) is an American ice hockey forward, currently playing for the Minnesota Golden Gophers in the NCAA.
-Along with Kendall Coyne Schofield, she is one of two players in history to have scored in three consecutive IIHF World Women's U18 Championship gold medal games.
+Abigail Murphy (born April 14, 2002) is an American college ice hockey player who is a forward and captain for the University of Minnesota of the National Collegiate Athletic Association (NCAA).
+As a member of the United States women's national ice hockey team, she has competed in three World Championships as well as the 2022 Winter Olympics, earning at least a silver medal in each.

-Career
+Playing career

 Murphy began playing hockey at the age of seven, being taught how to skate by her neighbor, Tom Pratl, after watching him play the sport in his backyard.
 She first joined the St. Jude Knights Hockey Club, one of just a handful of girls on the team, before joining the Chicago Mission at the age of 10.
 With the Mission, she won a state championship at the U16 level.

 She began attending the University of Minnesota in 2020, playing for the university's women's ice hockey program.

+In the 2023–24 season, Murphy recorded 62 points in 39 games, the third best total in the NCAA, and tied for first in goal scoring with 33.

-International career
+International play

 Murphy represented the United States at the 2018, 2019, and 2020 IIHF World Women's U18 Championships, scoring a total of 13 points in 15 games and winning gold twice and silver once.
+At the 2020 event, she became the second player in history to score a goal in three consecutive World U18 Championship gold medal games, after Kendall Coyne Schofield.

 On January 2, 2022, Murphy was named to Team USA's roster to represent the United States at the 2022 Winter Olympics.